luminarily/bookofmormon/_posts/2017-02-21-conspiracies.md

 layout: post
 title: "Conspiracies"
 date: 2017-02-21 16:11:43 -0700
-tags: 'bookofmormon luciferiandoctrine'
+tags: 'bookofmormon luciferiandoctrine secretcombinations'
 published: true
 description: 'The Book of Mormon teaches that conspiracies are real, massive, deliberate, and dangerous.'
 post_author: the_awakening
 comments: true
 ---

-The Book of Mormon teaches that conspiracies are real and are a legitimate threat to freedom.

-# Do you know why the Nephite nation was destroyed?
+# The Nephite nation was destroyed due to conspiracy.

 > 19 For the Lord worketh not in **secret combinations**, neither doth he will that man should shed blood, but in all things hath forbidden it, from the beginning of man.
 >